DilipWoad/ShareTube-FullStack/frontend/README.md

 - Also implemented creating new Playlist,created addCreatedPlaylist reducer in library->playlist slice which push a playlist to exisiting playlist array
 - created useOutsideClick to close an option clicked outside its div (applied across the different components)
 - also made folders to add the similar components in a same folder
+- Video like and subscriber count with user has already liked or subscribed issue solved.
 # Routes

 Body